tjusl/gitpod-releases/README.md

-# OpenVSCode Server releases
+# Gitpod releases

-This repo is only to produce releases for [OpenVSCode Server](https://github.com/cmcc-ict/openvscode-server).
+This repo is only to produce releases for [gitpod](https://github.com/cmcc-ict/gitpod).